-Swayambhunath is a ancient religious architecture which is located at a top of a hill of Kathmandu Valley.
+Swayambhunath (The Monkey Temple) - is an ancient religious architecture which is located at a top of a hill of Kathmandu Valley.
 The hill is located at the west of Kathmandu city serving as a major attraction for the tourist and mainly for the people following Buddhism.
 There are two ways to access to the temple: a long staircase which leads directly to the the main platform of the temple, and a car road around the hill from the south leading to the south-west entrance.
 There are various observations after reaching to the top.
 The first attraction after reaching to the top of the staircase is a Vajra.
 Behind the Vajra there a huge white colored stupa with Eye and Eyebrow of the Lord Buddha and between them there is a painting of number one in Devanagari script which represents the nose of the Stupa.
 At the first glimpse of the stupa we can observe the eyes of the stupa which has been peacefully looking around the valley.
 Beside the Stupa there are major attraction which has been providing a peaceful environment for the visitors.
 The major attraction of the area are:

 - The Stupa

 - Varieties of the shrines and the Temples

 - Tibetan Monastery, Museum and a library which are the recent addition of the area

 At the top of the hill visitors can find various Cafe and Restaurant for a certain rest and break.
 We can also find various benches all around the temple for relaxing with enjoying the valley view.
 Swayambhunath Temple provides a peaceful environment which help the people to relax their mind by being free from their Busy timetable.
 Although the temple is regarded as the holy place for the people following Buddhism, it has been also regarded as a holy place of Hindus.
 There are temples where the people following Hindu religion can worship.